The Top 12 U.S. Cities With the Best Nightlife

-These places really come alive at night, and have plenty of bars, clubs, and activities for your partying needs.
+These places really come alive at night, with plenty of bars, clubs, and more for your partying needs.

-If you know anything about the Midwest, it should be this: it's too cold for a large part of the year to do many outdoor activities… so everyone parties hard inside.
+If you know anything about the Midwest, it should be this: It's too cold for a large part of the year to do many outdoor activities, so everyone parties hard inside.
 And Chicago?
 The Windy City?
 It knows how to party.
-Not only does Chicago have a substantial art and culture scene that contributes to its nightlife, but this city has an equally eclectic nightlife.
+Not only does Chicago have a substantial art and culture scene that contributes to its nightlife, this city has an equally eclectic nightlife.

-You can hang out in a bar that used to be frequented by Al Capone, or spend some time at Nobody's Darling or another one of the many speakeasies around the city.
-Chicago's prohibition history has served it well in the century since… plus, it makes a mean Old Fashioned.
+You can hang out in a bar that was once frequented by Al Capone, or spend some time at Nobody's Darling or another one of the many speakeasies around the city.
+Chicago's prohibition history has served it well in the century since—plus, it makes a mean Old Fashioned.

 Tinseltown is where nightlife dreams are made, literally, on the big screen.
-Suffice it to say that L.A. can live up to the silver screen hype.
+Suffice it to say that L.A. can live up to the hype you see on the silver screen.

 Miami Beach, Florida

 Spend the daytime checking out the early trappings of the Art Deco movement and then dance the night away elsewhere in the city.
 Maybe you'll discover for yourself why Miami Beach has earned the nickname, "The Magic City."